Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Chapter Notes: Legislature

 What Functions does the parliament perform?

-• Legislative Function: The Parliament enacts and approves legislation for the country.
-The main task of the parliament is to draft the bill, which is done by the bureaucracy under the supervision of the ministers.
+• Legislative Function: The Parliament enacts laws for the country, but the actual drafting of bills is done by the bureaucracy under the supervision of the concerned minister, and most bills are introduced with the approval of the Cabinet.

 • Substance: No major bill is introduced in Parliament without the Cabinet's approval, even the timing of the bill.
 Bills introduced by non-ministers have no chance of passing without the support of the government.